t3n0/transfer-matrix-method/README.md

 - as a python package via `from tmm.material import Material`

 ### Shell command usage
 Invoking the `tmm-tool` from the command line is the easiest way to start using tool.
-Simply type in the terminal
+Simply log into the terminal and type

 `tmm-tool <my_input_file>` (for the pip installation case), or

 `python tmm-tool <my_input_file>` (stand-alone installation, from the base directory).

 The tool requires a file `<my_input_file>` in `json` format.
 An example of this is given in [input.txt](./input.txt)

 ### Python package usage